yugabyte/yugabyte-db/docs/content/latest/admin/yb-admin.md

 Concurrent operations in a cluster can lead to various transactional conflicts, catalog version mismatches, and read restart errors.
 This is expected, and should be addressed by rerunning the upgrade command.
 {{< /note >}}

-Refer [Upgrade a deployment](../../manage/upgrade-deployment/) to learn about YB-Master and YB-Tserver upgrades, followed by YSQL system catalog upgrades.
+Refer to [Upgrade a deployment](../../manage/upgrade-deployment/) to learn about YB-Master and YB-Tserver upgrades, followed by YSQL system catalog upgrades.